mikker/mikker.github.com/_posts/2016-04-18-cycle-array-using-es2015.md

 }
 ```

-You could even write it even shorter:
+And we can still make it shorter:

 ```js
 const cycle = (...args) => (i) => args[i % args.length]